 Being a small nation with limited space, Singapore had to restrict the inflow of the refugees.
 There were also fears that some of the hardline Vietnamese communists could disguise as refugees and entered Singapore illegally.

-Hence, Singapore was the first country to stop the boat people from landing on its coastlines, instead providing the refugees with food, water and fuel before turning them away.
-The Singapore Armed Forces (SAF) cooperated with the Republic of Singapore Navy (RSN) in the Operation Thunderstorm to carry out the task.
+Hence, Singapore was the first country to stop the boat people from landing on its shores and coastlines, instead providing the refugees with food, water and fuel before turning them away.
+Dubbed the Operation Thunderstorm, the Singapore Army and Republic of Singapore Navy (RSN) worked together to carry out the mission.

 Other Southeast Asian countries such as Thailand and Malaysia soon followed suit.
 Many refugee boats were refused entry and were dragged out into the open sea, leading to the capsizing of the boats.
 Thousands perished, consumed by the huge waves.
 The remaining were either starved to death or attacked by pirates.